Best Time of Year to Visit Zion National Park (Season-by-Season Guide)

 Spring (March–May): Waterfalls, Wildflowers, and Ideal Hiking Temps

 Spring is one of Zion’s most popular seasons and for good reason.
 Snowmelt brings waterfalls to life, wildflowers start popping, and temperatures are ideal for long hikes.
-That said, the Narrows often runs high in spring due to runoff, and crowds ramp up quickly, especially by April and May.
+That said, The Narrows often runs high in spring due to runoff, and crowds ramp up quickly, especially by April and May.

 Best for: Classic Zion views, all-day hikes, waterfalls, wildflowers